John Finucane: Celebrating terrorism a disgrace, MP told

 "I mean what did that bomb in Coleraine achieve, by killing six pensioners?
 What did it achieve, other than it robbed families of their loved ones?"

-"I am just saying terrorists that are walking up main streets with their hooded balaclavas on and their guns, that should not be allowed," she said.

-"Where have we come to as a country, after all these years, that these things still happen?"

-A planned commemoration of the Coleraine atrocity is due to take place on Monday, where a permanent memorial to the victims will be unveiled.
+An event to remember those killed in the Coleraine atrocity is due to take place on Monday, and a permanent memorial to the victims will be unveiled.

 Ms Magee was 10 at the time of her grandmother's death and described the impact on the family.